 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard (or 40-yard) bin keeps bigger tear-offs moving—no second haul-out to slow crew demobilization.
+Reserve the 30-yard bin for larger tear-offs when a second haul-out would slow crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-Most three-tab asphalt shingles average about 250 pounds per square; architectural laminates run closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, which is why a roofing dumpster routes with the hooklift truck to cap the weight limit on a single trip.
+Roofers know three-tab shingles average 250 pounds per square while architectural laminate runs closer to 400; that’s why a 25-square tear-off lands between three and five tons before underlayment is added.
+A 10-yard dumpster routes that tonnage efficiently, but you still hit the hooklift truck’s weight limit without a taller side wall.
 How does that translate to a 10-yard?
+Stick to half-square jobs or upgrade to a larger can.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition